-At 14:53 on 18 September 2017, Sussex Control Centre received an emergency call to a hang glider and pilot who had crashed into trees at Devils Dyke.
+At 2.53pm on 18 September 2017, Sussex Control Centre received an emergency call to a hang glider and pilot who had crashed into trees at Devils Dyke.

-Crews were sent to the incident with a further specialist rescue team who specialise in rescues from height.
+Crews were sent to the incident with a further rescue team which specialises in rescues from height.

-Due to the complexity of the incident additional officers were also ordered for incident command and tactical decision making.
+Due to the complexity of the incident, additional officers were also called in.

-The crews were faced with a complex rescue of a pilot and his hang glider which had crashed and was precariously wedged within the tree canopy between two trees on the north side of the South Downs situated on a steep slope.
+The crews were faced with a complex rescue of a pilot and his hang glider which had crashed and was wedged within the tree canopy between two trees on the north side of the South Downs, situated on a steep slope.
 The pilot was approximately 20-25 metres above the ground hanging from his harness.

-We worked with South East Coast Ambulance supported by their Hazard Area Response Team Sussex Police and Kent, Surrey and Sussex Air Ambulance helicopters.
+Crews worked with SECAmb and its Hazard Area Response Team, Sussex Police, and Kent, Surrey and Sussex Air Ambulance and Coastquard helicopters.

-Fire and Rescue teams established a safe working area for all agencies and undertook what was without doubt a technical, complex and specialist rescue.
-The rescue was successfully completed with the pilot being returned to the ground.
-He was taken to hospital for precautionary examination.
+Fire and rescue teams established a safe working area for all agencies and undertook a technical, complex and specialist rescue.
+It was successfully completed with the pilot taken to hospital for a precautionary examination.